RoseLeighton/HackableDEF/md/HackableFINAL.md

 these young outsiders, driven by their curiosity about what such a machine could do.
 They even designed their own games – upsetting the air of seriousness that had surrounded computers until then.

+<div class="streams"><hr class="streams" />Until then, they claimed, computers had mainly been associated with the oppressive workings of a centralized government<hr class="streams" /></div>

 We stumble again upon a hacking ethos in the 1970s, when in the San Francisco Bay Area under the umbrella of the Homebrew Computer Club, a